Interpreting Blackbox Models via Model Extraction: Evaluation

-Our second dataset consists of samples from the cart-pole control problem~\cite{cartpole_problem}, where the goal is to balance a pole on top of a cart.
-We can model this problem as a Markov decision process (MDP), where the state includes the positions and velocities of the cart and the pole.
-We estimate the MDP transition probabilities and rewards using a large number of random samples, and use value iteration to compute the optimal control policy.
+The goal of the cart-pole problem~\cite{cartpole_problem} is to balance a pole on top of a cart.
+We discretize the state space, estimate the transition probabilities and rewards using random samples, and use value iteration to compute the optimal policy.
+We extract decision tree explanations using $n=200$ (fewer samples are needed since the dimension of $\mathcal{X}$ is much smaller).

-To interpret the control policy, we use our algorithm to extract a decision tree.
-In particular, we sample 100 training points by executing the control policy, and use these points to fit a Gaussian mixture model $\mathcal{P}$.
-We use a small training set since our focus is on the small data setting; in practice, obtaining training data for real-world control problems is typically very expensive.
-We then use our algorithm to extract a decision tree, sampling 200 new training points per node.
-We use fewer samples compared to the diabetes risk dataset, since the dimension of the inputs in the cart-pole dataset is substantially smaller, making it much easier to avoid overfitting the initial training set.
-Finally, we sample an additional 100 test points to evaluate the performance of our extracted tree.